-1. First, take 30 seconds to SIGN UP to receive updates about Judy’s campaign and ask 10 other people to also SIGN UP for updates.
-We want to have a strong base of people to contact when there are key moments in Judy’s campaign for parole.
+1. Sign up to receive updates about Judy’s campaign and ask 5 other people to also join the mailing list.
+We need to have a strong base of people to contact when there are key moments in Judy’s campaign for parole.
 People can either be encouraged to visit our website or you can share the link for joining our mailing list: https://judithclark.org/contact/join-mailing-list/

 GUIDELINES FOR WRITING TO THE PAROLE BOARD